Ski Niseko Hokkaido Terrain

 Niseko Snow and Weather

 The Siberian weather patterns that bring the fabulous snow also create the wind and the cold, so Niseko is often very chilly.
-Even with gondolas, hooded chairs and plenty of trees for protection, this is a place where you may need warm clothes, a neck warmer, face protection, and a thin hat or headband under your helmet.
-You might not get much of a chance to use sunglasses, and you won’t often see the great views of Mount Yotei in the height of winter, so take a photo opportunity when you can.
+Even with gondolas, hooded chairs and plenty of trees for protection, this is a place where you may need warm clothes, a neck warmer, face protection, and a thin liner under your helmet.
+Pack your lowlight lenses and you won’t often see the great views of Mount Yotei in the height of winter, so take a photo opportunity when you can.

 Even though the temps are usually very cold and the powder dry, like anywhere, there are also occasions when the temps rise and the snow turns to snot.
 Time to hit the groomers or the bars!